Rjdrenth/pi-project-template-priv/README.md

 - Registering the virtual environment as a Jupyter kernel, in case you're working with notebooks
 - Installing pre-commit, to ensure consistent coding style

-This is performed automatically and is as simple as running the following command:
+This is performed automatically and is as simple as running the following command *within your project folder, the repository root*:

 ```shell
 task initialise-project